The expectation of the Lake County School Board is that all students will be in attendance each day of the school year.

 c.
 Death of a member of the student’s immediate family

 d.
 Doctor or Dental appointments **Excuse note from doctor or dental office is required**

 f.
 Recognized religious holidays

 All other absences are considered UNEXCUSED!

 5. All assignments missed while absent must be completed and turned into the teacher.
 All missed work is due within 5 days after the return to school.
-Any work that is not completed and turned into the teacher will be graded a 59/F.

 6. Students are allotted five (5) pre-arranged absences per school year.
 This must be approved by the principal 2 weeks prior to the absence.